 Lucky Heart (with cutting)

 This paper heart is called a Lucky Heart because it is made in the same way the Lucky Stars are made.
-Perhaps a name of Puff Heart might be appropriate since this heart is puffy and not flat.
-Model uses one strip of paper and requires cutting.
+Perhaps the name of Puff Heart might be appropriate since this heart is puffy and not flat.
+The model uses one strip of paper and requires cutting.

 Lucky Heart Instructions